Related Reading

-Seniors Express Access Shelter Program
+Seniors Rapid Access Shelter Program

 The program will provide shelter access in four communities in BC in conjunction with SHINE (Seniors Housing Information Navigation Ease) partners: Langley Senior Resources Society (Fraser Valley), Seniors Outreach & Resource Centre (Kelowna), Nanaimo Family Life Association (Nanaimo) and Seniors Services Society of BC (Metro Vancouver).
 SHINE partners also provide tailored housing navigation and outreach services for homeless or at-risk seniors in temporary housing.